 This module will discuss the economic rationale behind PPI and PCP as innovation policy tool.
-It will report on the obstacles and pre-conditions for successful PPI and PCP, drawing on numerous case studies and a unique survey of suppliers to the public sector.
+It will report on the obstacles and pre-conditions for successful PPI and PCP, drawing on numerous case studies and survey of suppliers to the public sector.
 Introduce different processes and instrument to stimulate both PPI and PCP.
 It will then discuss the policy instruments that support PPI and PCP and explain their functionalities and limits.

-Slides, scientific papers, hand-outs, case studies, Practitioners Reports.

-Number of lectures - active classes: Theoretical classes: Practical classes:

-Interactive lectures that include an introductory presentation by the lecturer and student participation, students must prepare for class and participate in discussion, collective and individual consultations.

-orwang system (mammam nametr or points etc)

-Pre-exam obligations Points Final Examination Points

-Participation in class

-Case studies
+Literature: Slides, scientific papers, hand-out s, case studies, Pract itioners Repo orts.
+Number of lectures - active classes: 30 Theoretical clas sses: Practical class es: Instruction method: Interactive lectures that include an must prepare for class and participa icipation, students Grading system (maximum numb er of points 30) Pre-exam obligations Points Final Examination Points Participation in class Writte n exam 30 Case studies